NatronGitHub/openfx-misc/README.md

-ColorLookup, Switch, TimeOffset, ChromaKeyer, Difference, Constant, Shuffle, Rectangle, Radial, HSVTool, ImageStatistics, CheckerBoard, and the CImg plugins are by Frederic Devernay.
+ColorLookup, Switch, TimeOffset, ChromaKeyer, Difference, Constant, Shuffle, Rectangle, Radial, HSVTool, ImageStatistics, CheckerBoard, Retime, SlitScan and the CImg plugins are by Frederic Devernay.

 Merge, ColorCorrect, Grade, Roto, Crop, CopyRectangle  are by Alexandre Gauthier.

 Transform and CornerPin are by Frederic Devernay and Alexandre Gauthier.

-Deinterlace/yadif was first ported to OFX by [George Yohng](http://yohng.com) and rewritten when yadif was relicensed to LGPL.
+Deinterlace/yadif was first ported to OFX by [George Yohng](http://yohng.com) and rewritten by Frederic Devernay when yadif was relicensed to LGPL.